-The Massachusetts Department Of Transportation (MassDOT) runs three programs that target highway litter and beautification.
-Together, these programs remove tons of trash from the sides of our major highways each year, the ultimate solution is for people to stop littering in the first place.
+The Massachusetts Department of Transportation (MassDOT) runs three programs that target highway litter and beautification.
+While these programs remove tons of trash from the sides of our major highways each year, the ultimate solution is for people to stop littering in the first place.

 - Sponsor-a-Highway.
-This program allows civic-minded companies to pay for crews from Sponsor-A-Highway (SAHI) or Adopt-A-Highway Litter Removal Service of America (AAHLRSA) to perform litter removal on a two-mile section of the highway.
-Cleanup crews are contracted to perform litter removal at least 24 times per year.
-The business sponsor receives recognition in the form of a 60" X 42" (48" X 36" on Cape Cod) sign.
-Sponsorship fees vary depending on the condition of the road and volume of litter.
+This program allows civic-minded companies to pay for crews from Sponsor-a-Highway (SAHI) to perform litter removal on a two-mile section of the highway.
+Cleanup crews are contracted to perform litter removal 14 to 24 times per year.
+The business sponsor receives recognition in the form of a branded sign.
+Sponsorship fees vary depending on the condition of the road and the volume of litter.

-- Adopt-A-Visibility Site.
-Similar to Adopt-a-Highway, this program encourages school, business, and community groups to beautify and maintain high visibility areas and on-off ramps on state highways.
-In addition to litter clean up, this may include beautification projects and ongoing maintenance.
+- Adopt-a-Visibility Site.
+Similar to Adopt-a-Highway, this program encourages schools, businesses, and community groups to beautify and maintain high-visibility areas and on/off ramps on state highways.
+In addition to litter cleanup, this may include beautification projects and ongoing maintenance.
 Again, the state covers the cost of signs for nonprofits.

 In addition to these volunteer programs, the state’s Inmate Labor Program relies on prison work crews to remove litter along highways and perform general cleaning and unskilled painting projects.
 According to MassDOT, between 1,900 and 2,700 inmate crews venture out each year, depending on weather and availability.
 The state spends approximately $1 million per year on the Inmate Labor Program.
 Most of this money covers the cost of transporting and supervising work crews.
 Total annual costs for litter cleanup are unknown, as the state budget does not include a separate line item for litter removal.

-If you represent a company, community, or volunteer group that is looking to participate in one of these programs, please contact us for more information.
+If you represent a company, community, or volunteer group that is interested in participating in one of these programs, please contact us for more information.